matthewlong29/PareAndFlourish_Site/_posts/2017-06-04-how-to-prepare-for-an-employee-review.md

 <hr class="secondary">

 What helps you prepare for employee reviews?
-Let us know in the comments or tweet us at @pareandflourish!